 - Has seen thousands of foreign fighters leaving Europe to fight – and commit atrocities – for Isis in Iraq and Syria, then returning unmolested to Europe

-- Watches the police acknowledging there are no-go areas like the Molenbeek block in downtown Brussels
+- Witnesses the police acknowledging there are no-go areas like the Molenbeek block in downtown Brussels

 - If living in an enclave, he is craving for clear rules – but the host nation is often not implementing its own rules.
 That is to say, anarchy rules.

 According to the man in the street, European states:

 - Are not granting stability, often are not granting safety or even basic presence – a no-go area meaning the state has failed

 - Are not able – or not wanting – to decisively deal with terrorism